adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 12/10/20

+* Came across [Comp-syn](https://github.com/comp-syn) by a senior of mine.
+Expresses words as colors!
+Fascinating.

 ## 11/10/20

 * NA